SkylineCommunications/dataminer-docs-connectors/connector/doc/Skyline_Health_Check_Manager.md

 - Map standalone and table column parameters of any protocol and any protocol version to a subscription.
 - Add, edit, or delete tests based on Automation scripts or subscriptions, which need to meet certain thresholds based on a set of available operations.
-- View all tests results in a single pane of information in a table with details about failures.
+- View all test results in a single pane of information in a table with details about failures.
 - Configure a schedule to run the tests with daily, weekly, and monthly options.

 ### Version Info